 - The Web Accessibility Coordinator will run a Google Analytics report for the top 25 pages of each college, division and department website.
 The pages on the report will need to be manually tested.
 This report will coincide with the quarterly Compliance Sheriff scan.

 Content Editors and Content Approvers

 Content Editors and Content Approvers are responsible for ensuring new and updated Drupal pages are tested for accessibility.
-Compliance Deputy or the W3C's WAVE tool must be ran before the web pages is published.
+The W3C's WAVE tool must be ran before the web pages is published.

 Whether a page is new or updated, an automated accessibility test will need to be run on the page.
 Automated tools are in-browser or online services that help determine if the web page meet certain guidelines.

 Automated tools are good for finding coding issues, missing alt attributes, link issues and contrast issues.
 However, automated testing tools only find 25% of accessibility issues the reminder need to be manually assessed.

 The WAVE tool by Web Accessibility in Mind (WebAIM) is also an automated accessibility tool.
 WAVE helps web developers make their web content more accessible.
 The WAVE tool can be added as a Chrome extension through the Web Store.
 The extension can check password-protected, dynamically generated, or sensitive web pages.
 The WAVE extension evaluates the rendered version of your page, locally displayed styles and dynamically generated content from scripts.

 Note: Once the WAVE tool has run, it is recommended users uncheck the HTML5 and ARIA checkbox, so it is easier to see the other details on the page.
 The templates use a lot of HTML5 and ARIA and it can be confusing to see all the icons.

 If you don’t wish to download the WAVE extension, please visit the online test page.